Installing the Access Manager Service

 Microsoft SQL Express 2019, if hosting the database locally, or a separate SQL Standard or Enterprise edition server.
 (SQL express is installed by default)

-If you plan to use SQL Express, but the server you are installing on does not have an internet connection, then download the SQL Express installer and copy it to the server.
+If you plan to use SQL Express, but the server you are installing on does not have an internet connection, then and copy it to the server.
 You'll be asked to specify the installation file during setup.

 A TLS certificate for the AMS website

 The installer can download the prerequisites when an internet connection is available.
-You can read the guide on what internet access is required for automatic prerequisite installation.
+You can read the guide on for automatic prerequisite installation.

 The Access Manger Service needs to run under the context of a domain user account.
-We strongly recommend using a group-managed service account for this purpose.
-We've created a guide for setting up a GMSA which includes a script to get you up and running quickly.
+We strongly recommend using a group-managed service account for this purpose. which includes a script to get you up and running quickly.

 Do not grant any specific permissions to this account and most certainly don't add it to super-privileged groups like Domain Admins.
 As you go through the setup process, you'll be given scripts to delegate permissions specific to the functionality you want to enable.